EchterAlsFake/Porn_Fetch/README.md

 # Information
 Egsagon updated the API to v4 with the first beta look.
 I will have a look at it and release a new version
-<br>wheen the API update to v4 is in the stable release.
+<br>when the API update to v4 is in the stable release.
 I also try to make the UI more look like an actual
 <br> UI and not like a black background with buttons lmao

 # Table of Contents